Last Updated on January 19, 2023

 Mean reversion trading strategies

-There are many trading strategies that can be labeled mean reversion.
+Many trading strategies can be labeled mean reversion.
 The most popular are these:

 - Overbought and oversold indicators (RSI, MACD, Stochastics, Bollinger Bands, etc.)

-You can find examples of all these kinds of strategies on our landing page which contains all our free trading strategies.
+You can find examples of all these strategies on our landing page which contains all our free trading strategies.

 The opposite of mean reversion is trend-following: